XychloveFhy/HttpRequestClient/README.md

 English: still working ...
 -----------------

-I made it last year for our projects, and it suits MVVM I think

 - HRClient: to send a request use AFNetworking/AFHTTPSessionManager
 - HRModel: a model which contains all the parameters used for the request
 - HRResponse: a base Model extends Mantle/MTLModel used to take the request response data